Introduction to Fiji

 Airlines operate domestic flights that will take you through to Nadi Airport to connect your international flights daily in less than 30 minutes.
 There are also weekly flights connecting internationally to Nuku'alofa and Funafuti; and the domestic flights connecting the main islands of Viti Levu to Vanua Levu.

-2. CRUISE SHIPS
+1. CRUISE SHIPS

+Like all countries, Fiji has strict rules and processes for the arrival and operation of yachts in Fijian waters.
 Strict laws govern the entry of yachts into Fiji.
 Under Customs law in Fiji, it is a requirement that the Master of the vessel gives a minimum of 48 hours notification to Customs prior to arrival in Fiji.
 It is also necessary to provide this same 48-hour notice period to Ports Authority, Department of Immigration, Health and Biosecurity.

 Regulations for Immigration stipulate that you must be cleared within 24 hours of arrival into Fiji waters.
 The ports of entry, through which you must arrive, are located in Suva, Lautoka, Savusavu, Levuka and Rotuma.
 Vuda Marina falls under the Lautoka Wharf Boundary and clearance can also be made here during scheduled hours.